 The two most commonly confused hairstyles are no doubt those of the “Fade” and the “Taper”.
 Some barbers use the terms interchangeably, and cannot articulate a clear difference – But that’s fine!
-Both a fade and taper feature hair shortening in length as the hair moves to the neck.
+Both a fade and taper feature hair shortening in length as the hair approaches the neck.
 But, while the fade and taper are similar, it is important to distinguish between the two when speaking to your barber, as they differ stylistically.
-By understanding the stylistic advantages of each option your choice becomes much simpler.
-The taper is more tame and conservative than the fade.
-With a taper hairstyle the hair gradually shortens down the sides, along the ear until the cheek.
+The taper is generally more tame and conservative than the fade.
 The defining feature of a taper is that the hairline remains visible.
-Although hair comes close to the skin, with the taper, enough hair remains for there to be a clear boundary between the grown hair and hairless regions.
+Although the taper hair length comes close to the skin, with the taper, enough hair remains for there to be a clear boundary between the grown hair and hairless regions.
 In the top right picture you can still make out where the sideburns would remain.

-The top of your hair is the most prominent part of your haircut, and is certainly important in customizing your look.
 Whether you want should length hair or a crew cut, make sure to consider your natural hair growth pattern before deciding which cut to get.
-You can try to grow hair down to your shoulders, but if your hair curls to an afro or gets puffy, it won’t make a difference.
-Understand your hair growth pattern, and properly fit your hair style with it.
+You can try to grow hair down to your shoulders, but if your hair curls to an afro or puffs out, it won’t make a difference.
+Understand your hair growth pattern, and cater your hair style to it.

-Generally, barbers can see how your hair grows just by looking.
+Generally, barbers can see how the hair growth pattern with a simple glance.
 There are different hair growth profiles, and if you’re unsure which category you fall into don’t worry!
 Simply let your barber know, and s/he can suggest several hair options, and you can pick one that you want.

 5. To Part or Not To Part

 One of the more interesting decisions when choosing your look is whether or not to get a side part.
 Also known as a gentleman’s cut, a part separates the top of your hair from the sides by cutting a line in between them.
-Generally, short side hair works best with part, but the final style will depend on the hairstyle.
-Often barbers can tell if a side part is a good idea, but make sure to mention what you want beforehand and your look can be styled based on that.
+Generally, short side hair works best with part, but the final look will depend on the hairstyle.
+Often barbers can tell if a side part is a good idea.
+Make sure to mention if you’d like a part beforehand and your look can be styled based on that.

 6. Use Exact Language; Be Specific